fountum/acit-2420-assignment-1/README.md

 ![](/assets/doctl-droplet-create.png)

-After using this command, the terminal will stop reciving your inputs until the droplet is finished initalizing, how ever you may still have to wait for a few more moments before connecting to the droplet.
+After using this command, the terminal will stop receiving your inputs until the droplet is finished initializing, how ever you may still have to wait for a few more moments before connecting to the droplet.

 ## External Resources
 https://docs.digitalocean.com/reference/doctl/reference/compute/droplet/